 Most enrolling students are opportunity youth at risk of dropping out of school.
-Upon enrollment, students participate in digital skills and a professional skills course.
-In addition to these two courses, students receive a personalized learning plan to meet their goals and determine their path toward graduation.
-Students decide their post-secondary college and career goals.
-The school counselors and teachers build upon the personalized learning and post-secondary plan to support their academic planning and college and career readiness.

-Upon enrollment, students complete a diagnostic assessment in reading and math using NWEA.
-The assessment provides the staff and students with strengths and growth areas, which then helps determine if any remedial coursework is needed.
-SDWIHS offers unlimited free tutoring to support students who may be struggling and in need of intervention support.
-Early interventions are intended to promote attendance and reduce the likelihood of student dropouts.
+Upon enrollment, students complete the NWEA diagnostic assessment in reading and math.
+The assessment determines if a student needs to complete any intervention courses.
+Students receive a personalized learning plan to help them plan their coursework and meet their postsecondary goals.
+The school counselors and teachers build upon their personalized learning plan to support each student's academic planning and college and career readiness.
+DHC offers unlimited free tutoring to help students who may be struggling and need intervention support.
+Early interventions promote increased attendance and reduce the likelihood of student dropouts.